-Project description, location and access
+Project description, and Ownership

-In October 2016, Chalice signed an option agreement with Globex to acquire its interest in the 1,454 hectare Nordeau Project consisting of 37 claims owned 100% by Globex and 17 claims in which Globex held a 60% interest.
-On November 2016, Chalice entered into a further option agreement to acquire a 70% interest in 73 claims comprising the Chimo Gold Project from Richmont.
-The Chimo gold claims, which are contiguous with the Nordeau Project claims, cover 2,593 hectares.
-To further consolidate the Company's land position, Chalice staked additional claims in the immediate vicinity of the Nordeau and Chimo project claims.
+On October 12th, 2016, Chalice announced "see www.chalicegold.com/investor/asxannouncements for Chalice press announcements), that it had signed a binding letter of intent with Globex Mining Inc. ("Globex") to acquire its interest in the 1,454 hectare Nordeau Project, consisting of 37 claims owned 100% by Globex and 17 claims in which Globex maintains a 60% interest.
+On November 23rd, 2016, Chalice further announced that it had entered into a binding option to acquire a 70% interest in 73 claims comprising the Chimo Gold Project from Richmont Mines Inc. ("Richmont").
+The Chimo Gold claims, which are contiguous with the Nordeau Project claims, cover 2,593 hectares.

+To further consolidate its land position Chalice staked 23 additional claims totalling 1,325 hectares, in the immediate vicinity of the Nordeau and Chimo project claims, in September and November 2016.

-Chalice's land holdings, herein, now referred to as the East Cadillac Gold Project are in western Quebec, covering parts of Vauquelin, Villebon, Pershing and Denain townships, some 50kms east-southeast of the City of Val-d'Or, and comprise a significant contiguous land position along the easternmost part of the Larder, Lake-Cadillac fault zone, a prolific regional structural break that hosts numerous historic and active gold mines.
+Chalice's consolidated land holdings, herein referred to as the East Cadillac Gold Project (the "Property" or the "Project"), are in western Quebec (NTS Map 32c/03 and 31N/14), covering parts of Vauquelin, Villebon, Pershing and Denain townships some 50 kilometres east-southeast of the City of Val-d'Or, and comprise a significant contiguous land position along the easternmost part of the Larder Lake-Cadillac fault zone, a prolific regional structural break that hosts numerous historic and active gold mines.